 Shrimp Louie was super popular at the beginning of the last century (1930’s-50’s) – a little before my time, so no wonder I had never heard of it.

 It’s a classic seafood salad whose origins get assigned to either San Francisco or Seattle.
 Other versions include Crab Louie or Crab and Shrimp Louie Salad.

 While looking up Shrimp Louie salad recipes, I found a few ingredients that they all had in common.
 So I would consider them Louie classics.

-There always is a bed of greens (usually lettuce) with avocado, hard boiled egg, tomato, and shrimp as topping, and finally, a signature Shrimp Louie dressing to drizzle on top.
+There always is a bed of greens (usually lettuce) with avocado, hard boiled egg (find the perfect egg recipe here), tomato, and shrimp as topping, and finally, a signature Shrimp Louie dressing to drizzle on top.

 Other toppings included cucumber, olives, or canned asparagus.
 I am not a fan of the latter two, that’s why I didn’t include them when coming up with my own best Shrimp Louie salad recipe.

 Apparently, there also is a Shrimp Louie sandwich which uses the same ingredients and layers them inside of a bun or between two sliced of bread.
 I have to say, that sounds like an amazing lunch idea to me.

 In my research I found that every Shrimp Louie dressing recipe called for mayonnaise and chili sauce of some sort – which makes it similar to Thousand Island dressing.

 In an attempt to make this Shrimp Louie recipe healthier and clean eating, I experimented with Greek yogurt as a replacement for the mayo.
 I’ve had great success with this substitution in other salad dressings but whichever way I tried it, I didn’t like the results in this case.